nturaga/bioc-galaxy-integration/README.md

 Galaxy Tool Components
 -----------------------

-This is going to be the minimal structure of your galaxy tool.
-This part of your tool will go into your xml file:
+This is going to be the minimal structure of your galaxy tool defintion file.
+This tool definition file will go into your xml file:
 **my_r_tool.xml**.
 The full path to your tool is set in the wrapper file, in the **my_r_tool** directory.
 For example: **/Users/nturaga/Documents/galaxyproject/bioc-galaxy-integration/my_r_tool/my_r_tool.R** (this is a reference in my home directory).

 ```
 <tool id="my_r_tool" name="MY NIFTY R TOOL" version="0.1.0">
     <command detect_errors="exit_code"><![CDATA[
         Rscript </full/path/>my_r_tool.R --input $galaxy_input --output $galaxy_output
     ]]></command>
     <inputs>
         <param type="data" name="galaxy_input" format="csv" />